FreedomBen/breakout71/Readme.md

 If the app stutters, turn on "fast mode" in the settings to render a simplified view that should be faster.
 There's also an easy mode for kids (slower ball).

-# Todo
-- people assume unbounded  allows for wrap around
-- popups not scrollable sometimes
-- fdroid build
-- coin magnet and viscosity : only one level ~2.5
-- Boost Ascetism : give +2 or even +3 combo per brick destroyed
-- wind : move coins based on puck movement not position
-- show -N points in red when combo resets
-- reach : this is too punishing now, maybe only reset if you hit the lowest populate row of the level, if it's not a full width row
-- respawn: N% of bricks respawn after N seconds

 # UX